 - Keep your receipts or make copies of your receipts; each January go through your receipts and update your list

-- Add/remove items to your inventory list as necessary
+- Add or remove items on your inventory list as necessary

 - Don’t forget to add home improvement purchases such as new windows or flooring